 Her final chapter on Classical reception demonstrates how scholars might look at the Classics sideways.
 For example, she looks at how Asterix’s comics demonstrate the tradition of seeing Roman occupation as a case of submission or resistance, instead of supposing a more nuanced relationship.
 Turning to the history of Classical scholarship itself, she sees the cult of ‘the scholar’ as a key influence on whose writings have been most consumed by the wider public.
 For example, Sir James Frazer’s success was down more to his “shy donnish character” than to real interest in the arguments of his 400-page epic, The Golden Bough.
 The last point is rather ironic since Mary Beard herself is something of a scholarly popular icon.
 How many people would buy Confronting the Classics after all if this quirky, grey-haired lady was not to be found hopping around ancient ruins on i-Player?

 If you don’t know Romulus from Pompey, or have never heard of Cassius Dio, this isn’t the book for you.
 But if, however, you are ready to step a bit deeper into the classical world, if you want your preconceptions challenged and your thirst for exploration wet, it is a perfect starting point.
 To round the book off, Beard gives a passionate defence of the art of reviewing itself.
 The point, she argues, is to “bring both old hands and new into the classical conversation”, to stimulate the discussion that makes writing books so worthwhile.
 Well, Mary, has certainly done her bit – but whether this review passes muster is up to you.

 Beard, Mary.
 "Confronting the Classics: Traditions, Adventures, and Innovations."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 21 Aug 2016.
+World History Encyclopedia.
+World History Encyclopedia, 21 Aug 2016.
 Web.
-25 Jun 2019.
+11 Apr 2021.